kevinalvarez-git/flask-demo/README.md

 # flask-demo

+In the main folder:
-Run 'source env/bin/activate'
+First run 'source env/bin/activate'
-To start application run 'python3 app.py'
+Then start application by running 'python3 app.py'

 On a web browser open localhost:5000